I am currently a Surrey Research Fellow working on the lifecycles of LGBTQI+ community centres in London.

-I joined the department in 2016 to take up a position as a Research Fellow.
-My main research is focused around (sub)cultural studies.
-In particular I draw on aspects of gender, feminism and sexuality studies in order to investigate links between identity practices and cultural practices.
+My research is all focused around issues of subcultural and community studies.
+I draw on aspects of gender, feminism and sexuality studies in order to investigate links between identity practices and cultural practices.
 My work overlaps with various aspects of political action including community activism, direct action and political education.
-My work is interdisciplinary, speaking both to sociology but also to history: I seek to connect and contextualise the contemporary with the past and make explicit those connections and points of rupture.
+My work is interdisciplinary, speaking both to sociology but also to history: I connect and contextualise the contemporary with the past and make explicit those connections and points of rupture.

-Current ResearchMy current research is on the project 'Punk, Politics and Gender in UK'.
-This is funded by the Leverhulme Trust's Early Career Fellowship scheme.
+'Punk, Politics and Gender in UK' was funded by the Leverhulme Trust's Early Career Fellowship scheme (2016-9).
 This is an ethnographic study of feminist queer and DIY punk in the UK which seeks to analyse the mechanisms by which do-it-yourself feminist punk scenes draw on political ideas in structuring their subcultural approaches.
 This subculture is particularly focused on empowering those who find themselves marginalised in other subcultural spaces (particularly women, people of colour and queer people); the project thus addresses forms of grassroots political and cultural development.
 Various groups of punks have engaged in the work of empowerment since punk emerged the 1970s, yet face the continued issue of wider structural inequality.
-The research seeks to chart this work historically and the relationships (personally, politically, aesthetically) between these various generations of punks.
-The project will illuminate the way in which feminist punk scenes draw on the latest debates in feminist theory and feminist practice, how these ideas structure cultural activity, and how they influence further theoretical development in wider feminist movements.
+The research charts this work historically and the relationships (personally, politically, aesthetically) between these various generations of punks.
+The project illuminates the way in which feminist punk scenes draw on the latest debates in feminist theory and feminist practice, how these ideas structure cultural activity, and how they influence further theoretical development in wider feminist movements.
 It thereby highlights wider relationships between cultural activity and societal and political discourse.

 I also hold an MA in Society and Culture in the Cold War from the Department of History, University of Warwick.
 My MA dissertation was 'No Goals, No Future, No Hope, No Joy', this was a study of the popular experience of Punk in Eastern Europe under socialism.